Pocono Mountains: Ridge and Valley region

 According to the A. W. Kuchler U.S. potential natural vegetation types, the Ridge and Valley region of the southern Poconos would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The peak spring bloom typically occurs in late April and peak fall color usually occurs in mid October.
 The plant hardiness zone is 6a with an average annual extreme minimum air temperature of -5.4 °F.

 Sullivan march

 During the Revolutionary War in 1779, General John Sullivan marched his troops through the Pocono Mountains (Monroe and Luzerne counties) on their expedition to fight the Iroquois tribe in New York State.
 Sergeant Moses Fellows of the Third New Hampshire Regiment described the area as "...very poor & Barren and I think as never will Be Settled."

 Recreation

 The Poconos are a well-known outdoor recreation destination for residents around the northeast, especially from New York City and Philadelphia.
 The region encompasses the Delaware State Forest, including six designated natural areas, seven state parks, and seventeen state game lands.
 The Delaware Water Gap National Recreation Area is on the eastern edge of the Poconos and includes 70,000 acre of wilderness.
+The Pocono Mountains are a popular year-round recreational destination, offering a wide range of outdoor activities across all seasons.
+During the winter months, the region is well known for skiing and snowboarding, with several resorts attracting visitors from nearby metropolitan areas.
+In the warmer months, the Pocono Mountains provide opportunities for swimming, kayaking, and fishing in its many lakes and rivers.
+Hiking, camping, and nature exploration are also common activities, supported by the area's extensive forests and state parks.
+This seasonal variety contributes significantly to the region's tourism and overall appeal.